Tags Posts tagged with "Dr. David Dunaief"

 A study published in The New England Journal of Medicine involved 300,000 Danish participants and investigated 13 cancers.
 It showed that statin users may have a 15 percent decreased risk of death from cancer (1).
 As you can imagine, this news was greeted with excitement.

 However, there were major limitations with the study.
 First, researchers did not control for smoking, which we know is a large contributor to cancer.
 Second, it was unknown which of the statin-using population might have received conventional cancer treatments, such as radiation and chemotherapy.
 Third, the dose of statins did not correlate to risk reduction.
 In fact, those who took 1 to 75 percent of prescribed statin levels showed more benefit in terms of cancer mortality risk than those who took more.
-We need a better-designed trial to determine whether there really is an effect.
+We need a better-designed trial to determine whether there is really an effect.

 Another study, a meta-analysis of 13 observational studies, showed that statins may play a role in reducing the risk of esophageal cancer.
 This is important, since esophageal cancer, especially adenocarcinoma that develops from Barrett’s esophagus, is on the rise.
 The results showed a 28 percent risk reduction in this type of cancer.
 The authors of the study surmise that statins may have a protective effect (2).